fsharp/fsharp.github.io/_posts/2013-07-09-group-remit.md

 Larger projects such as improved mobile support will probably need to end up as separate discussions with teams of volunteers.
 Most of these are mentioned in ‘Initial Remit’ above.

-# Possible Specific New Activities (as of late 2014 and beyond)
+# Possible Specific New Activities (as of late 2014)

 ## IDEs and Editors